Wallpaper is back and it’s amazing

 Being a true southerner, I have been insisting clients incorporate wallpaper into their rooms for my 20+ year career.
 You just can’t get the three-dimensional quality with paint that you can achieve with a wallpaper.
 For years, I had to practically arm wrestle clients into submission.
 Most of the time, if I convinced them, it was only to wallpaper their bathrooms and dining rooms.
 But now, we are papering anything that will stay still.

 Wallpaper gives a sense of permanence to a space

-In my new home, Boxwood Hill, I would paper every room if Ruthann would let me.
+In my new home in Nashville, Boxwood Hill, I would paper every room if Ruthann would let me.
 It makes a room feel like it’s always existed and it exudes authenticity.
 That is the best way I can describe it.
 Paint seems so temporary in comparison to paper.
 With wallpaper you have to select it, order it, have it installed…it’s a process and a commitment.
 This hunt and discover ritual makes it more special than simple paint; you get a real sense of pride and ownership that comes from the process.
 Also, it gives me another surface to play with.
 Being able to have a geometric or small scale floral to complement other patterns in the room gives much more visual interest than paint would.
 And, it’s this layered effect that makes my rooms appear relaxed and lived in.